GuildCrafts/web-development-js/README.md

 If you don't have time to author a new goal, but you still think it should be a part of the goal library, please **make a goal suggestion** by submitting a [new issue][repo-issues].
 Read the [Suggesting Goals](CONTRIBUTING.md#suggesting-goals) section of the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn more.

+### Playlists

+Playlists are possible paths to becoming a full-stack JavaScript web developer.
+They are collections of learning contracts organized by other learners to provide meaningful courses of learning.

+All playlists are stored in the [playlists](./playlists) directory.

+This directory is a collection of trails intended to help travelers in making their own.
+There are as many paths as there are people aspiring to become one.
+Ultimately, every aspiring developer must learn to navigate the terrain on their own terms and create their own path if they are to become life long learners.

+To author your own playlist, submit a pull request your playlists added to the [playlists](./playlists) directory.
+To make suggestions/updates to an existing playlist, submit a pull request, and tag the playlist's owner.

 ### Guides

 [Guides](./guides) are a place to share wisdom on a particular skill related to web development.